srand/jolt/docs/guides.rst

   .. code:: bash

-    $ jolt config scheduler.host localhost.
+    $ jolt config scheduler.uri tcp://127.0.0.1
-    $ jolt config http.uri http://localhost./
+    $ jolt config http.uri http://127.0.0.1

-If your local machine is not part of the swarm you will need to replace ``localhost`` with the IP-address of one of the nodes in the swarm or, preferably, a load balancing hostname.
+If your local machine is not part of the swarm you will need to replace ``127.0.0.1`` with the IP-address of one of the nodes in the swarm or, preferably, a load balancing hostname.

 To execute a task in the swarm, pass the ``-n/--network`` flag to the build command: